StrangeBeeCorp/docs/docs/thehive/installation/installation-guide-linux-standalone-server.md

 ## Monitoring

-We recommend setting up monitoring to track key performance metrics such as request latency, CPU usage, and memory consumption.
+Set up monitoring to track key performance metrics such as request latency, CPU usage, and memory consumption.

 See the [Set Up Monitoring for TheHive with Prometheus and Grafana](../operations/monitoring.md) page for detailed instructions.